trudi-group/ipfs-tools/README.md

 This library package holds basic building blocks used in all other packages, most of all logging and very basic types.
 This also contains the code for simulating the BitSwap engine.

-### `csv-to-graph` (inactive)

-A binary that converts CSV exports from the database (blocks and references) to a graph in KONECT format.
-Due to the size of the exports, this is done incrementally and on-disk.

-### `db` (inactive)

-This library package deals with all things db-related.
-Specifically, it holds the schemas, types, and functions used by all other packages to interact with the database.

-### `db-exporter` (inactive)

-This binary package implements a small tool that tracks the number of records in the database and exports them via Prometheus.

 ### `ipfs-gateway-finder`

 This is a binary that identifies public gateways on the overlay network.